quicwg/base-drafts/draft-ietf-quic-transport.md

 SHOULD disallow migration using the disable_active_migration transport parameter.

-Server deployments that use such load balancing might allow for creation of a stateless reset oracle, and should therefore follow the guidelines in {{reset-oracle}}.
+Server deployments that use this simple form of load balancing MUST avoid the creation of a stateless reset oracle; see {{reset-oracle}}.

 ## Life of a QUIC Connection {#connection-lifecycle}